Irfan140/Data-Science-Journey/readme.md

-# 🤖 Classical Machine Learning Journey
+# 🤖 Classical Machine Learning

-Welcome to my **Classical Machine Learning Journey** repository!
+Welcome to my **Classical Machine Learning** repository!
-This repo documents all the **codes, notes, and concepts** I’ve learned and practiced throughout my ML learning path. 🚀
+This repo inlcudes all the **codes, notes, and concepts** I’ve learned and practiced throughout my ML learning path. 🚀

 ---